ProjectLibertyLabs/siwa/docs/src/Credentials.md

 # Available Credentials

-Each request also has a multiformat hash of the schema file to ensure correct verification document is requested.
+Each request also has a multiformat hash of the schema file to ensure the correct verification document is requested.
 Below is the official type and multihash to use.

 ## Graph Key